Grape Jelly Meatballs

 Easy Grape Jelly Meatballs

-Sweet, sticky, and simple, these Grape Jelly Meatballs are made with just three ingredients, and are the ultimate meatball appetizer!
+Grape Jelly Meatballs are always a crowd favorite appetizer made in the crockpot or on the stovetop with just 3 simple ingredients!!
 Everyone will fight over the last sweet-and-savory bite.

 Prep Time10 minutes